1927–28 YMCA College Maroons men's ice hockey season: Season

 The following week the team played host to New Hampshire and swiftly found themselves down by 3 goals.
 Johnson was able to cut into the lead and stop the bleeding but after exchanging two more goals, the Maroons were still down by a pair.
 The Wildcats were able to play a solid defensive game for the final two periods and stop all but one shot from YMCA, a third goal from Johnson. the Maroons then took a short jaunt to Amherst and were locked into a close battle with the Lord Jeffs all evening.
 The Dinty Flint scored in the second to match an earlier goal from the Sabrinas and neither team was able to add to their totals in the third.
 A 10-minute overtime was arranged but resulted in no goals.
 A second was institutes but that turned out bad for the Maroons.
 Cameron, the Amherst captain, scored to give his team the lead and then added a second marker about 5 minutes later.
-Nothing that YMCA tried found its was into the cage and the Maroons lost in heartbreaking fashion.
+Nothing that YMCA tried found its way into the cage and the Maroons lost in heartbreaking fashion.

 Once again, the final match of the year came against Rensselaer and ended with a 2–0 score.
 Wilbur Johnson remained the top offensive threat for the Maroons, scoring both goals to give his team the win.
 Unfortunately, the win turned out to be the last for a long time for the college as the ice hockey program was shuttered after the season.
 Due to the lack of available ice, the team was mothballed for the better part of a decade and wouldn't return until 1936.

 R. W. Miller served as team manager.